uptrace/bunrouter/README.md

 TL;DR: If a requested URL contains a %2f, this router will still do the right thing.
 Some Go HTTP routers may not due to [Go issue 3659](https://github.com/golang/go/issues/3659).

-#### Escaped Characters

-As mentioned above, characters in the URL are not unescaped when using RequestURI to determine the matched route.
-If this is a problem for you and you are unable to switch to URL.Path for the above reasons, you may set `router.EscapeAddedRoutes` to `true`.
-This option will run each added route through the `URL.EscapedPath` function, and add an additional route if the escaped version differs.

 #### http Package Utility Functions

 Although using RequestURI avoids the issue described above, certain utility functions such as